-The City of Bronson is governed by a City Council made up for five members elected by the City residents.
+The City of Bronson is governed by a City Council made up of five members elected by the city residents.
 The City Manager oversees the day-to-day operations of the City with policy and legislative decisions made by City Council.
 The City Manager annually prepares the City budget, including the parks and recreation budget, with the City Council having final approval.
 The City Manager has primary responsibilities for the City's parks and recreation system and has the authority to accept grants under the direction of the City Council.
+The City Council has authority to purchase land on behalf of the community for parks and recreational purposes.

-The administration, financing, and maintenance of the City park system are handled by the City Manager as directed by the City Council.
+The administration, financing, and maintenance of the city park system are handled by the City Manager as directed by the City Council.
 The actual maintenance of City parks is performed by the City's Department of Public Works (DPW).
 The DPW has a staff of three (3) employees and are supervised by the Director of Utilities/Department of Public Works.
 Appendix B shows the City's organizational structure.

-64 percent of the City's general fund revenues are derived from property taxes and 28 percent coming from State of Michigan revenue sharing.
-Parks and Recreation makes up 6 percent of the annual budget for the City.
+55 percent of the City's general fund revenues are derived from property taxes and 26 percent coming from State of Michigan revenue sharing.
+Parks and Recreation makes up 5 percent of the annual budget for the city.

-For the 2016 fiscal year the City of Bronson has budgeted \$59,497 for parks and recreation operations, maintenance, and programming (see Figure 5).
+For the 2022 fiscal year the City of Bronson has budgeted \$76,869 for parks and recreation operations, maintenance, and programming (see Figure 5).
 Figure 6 lays out the City's Capital Improvement Plan (CIP) for park improvements.